 The Darter Pro's matte IPS display is antireflective, which bodes well for the those of us superior to others because we use dark mode.
 Better yet, the screen is just 1080p.
 All a higher resolution would accomplish is drain the battery to make text illegible.
 Why would I want that?

 Another big draw for me is the mobility of the Darter Pro, hence darter.
 While I never go anywhere or do anything, I want a laptop that can, just in case I suddenly become an adventuring extrovert after my wife finally batters me upside the head with sub-lethal force.
-Sporting a battery life reported by numerous third-party sources at about six to seven hours, assuming moderate-intensity processing and average screen brightness, I chalked that up as pretty damn good.
+Sporting a battery life reported by numerous third-party sources at about six to seven hours (keep reading to find out the actual battery life I experienced), assuming moderate-intensity processing and average screen brightness, I chalked that up as pretty damn good.
 And if I can bear overweight cats sleeping on my lap, then, at 3.6 pounds, the Darter Pro would easily replace their meaningless cuddles with sweet utilitarianism.